Fashion Centre at Pentagon City: Tenants

+Awards

+The center was a finalist for the 2018 International Council of Shopping Centers 2018 US Design & Development and Retailer Awards.

 Ownership

 In late 1990, Melvin Simon & Associates sold 50% of its interest in the mall to Lehndorff Group, a real estate management firm; during 1991 it sold another 25% to other institutional investors, retaining a quarter interest and management of the center.
 Simon Property Group, the successor to the Simon shopping mall interests, subsequently raised its stake; as of April 2014 it jointly owned the mall with Institutional Mall Investors, a joint venture of Miller Capital Advisory and CalPERS; as of 2019, it had a 42.5% interest.
 The Ritz-Carlton hotel is separately owned, by Xenia Hotels & Resorts.